betaglot/plantabeta/docs/dev/ToolDev.md

 - Use waterproof Flap instead of sphincter design, since sphincter allows water to collect and slowly seep into backbag.
 - Pocket on underside of Flap

-### <eko>Warmth</eko>

-- Vambrace triplet brochure conductive metal sheets to wear on core then transfer to forearms
-    - Extra weight for more heat during cold weather
-- Gaunlet which extends up forarm for protection and warmth.
-- You only need to worry about the back of your hands.
-Glabrous warms the palm
-- Wool lining

 ### 🟠<move>MarkorDev</move>

-Ideally there would be a Markor on each Vambrace
+Ideally there would be a Markor on each Ulnor

+- Stored in many places like a knife thrower in Assassins Creed doesn't throw from the same place each time.
+Take from wherever is most convenient.

+- SpadeMarkor
+- KnemidesMarkor

+### PolyMarkor

 ## 🟠<move>RopeDev</move>